aknuds1/xthsense/muzhack/instructions.md

 Time required: from 1 up to 4 hours (depending on your skills and practice).

-1. Make sure you have all parts and components (see Parts list), and the right tools.
+1. Make sure you have all parts and components (see BOM), and the right tools.
 You'll need: a solder iron, solder, wirestripper, stranded wire, scissors, and a 3V coin battery.
 2. Cut the matrix board in order to comfortably fit the box, but bear in mind the board has to be big enough to accommodate all the components.